 Bus and Metrolink

 Bury Interchange incorporates both the town’s bus station and the Bury Metrolink station.
 It’s located just west of the market.
-The Metrolink offers frequent services to Manchester and on the Altrincham and Eccles.
+The Metrolink offers frequent services to Manchester and on to Altrincham and other destinations.
 During the daytime there is one tram every six minutes.

 Address and postcode: